isomerpages/moe-eliasparkpri/_departments/Science.md

 ##### Introduction

 At Elias Park Primary School, the Science department believes in nurturing our Eliasians to be an inquirer.
 We provide different learning opportunities to encourage and challenge them to develop their sense of inquiry.
 A strong foundation in scientific knowledge and skills is also what the department aims to achieve for every child.
-Through the different programmes put in place, we aim to develop critical 21st Century skills such as the reasoning and analytical skills and the flexibility to learn new things.
+Through the different programmes put in place, we aim to develop critical 21st Century skills such as the reasoning and analytical skills and the flexibility to learn new things.&nbsp;&nbsp;